 The MCAT’s Bio/Biochem part focuses on biology and biochemistry, but also includes some questions on general chemistry and organic chemistry because those topics serve as the foundation for biochemistry.

-Introduction to Biology (65%), First-Semester Biochemistry (25%), Introduction to General Chemistry (5%), and Introduction to Organic Chemistry (5%), are the undergraduate courses that reflects in the Bio/Biochem MCAT sections.
+The undergraduate courses that reflect in the Bio/Biochem MCAT sections are Introduction to Biology (65%), First-Semester Biochemistry (25%), Introduction to General Chemistry (5%), and Introduction to Organic Chemistry (5%).

-The questions in the remaining portion, are drawn from passages in the exam, call for both passage-specific knowledge and outside subject matter.
+The questions in the remaining portion are drawn from passages in the exam and call for both passage-specific knowledge and outside subject matter.

 The MCAT’s Psychological, Social, and Biological Foundations of Behavior (Psych/Soc) portion examines sociological and psychological issues concerning biology.
 Due to their growing significance in medical education, these are the newest topics evaluated on the MCAT.